codedeviate/aicollection/Writerside/topics/Go-Tools-Ping.md

 ## Step 2: Create the `ping.go` File

-Create a `ping.go` file in the `pingmod` directory to handle the ping functionality.
+Create a `pingmod/ping.go` file to handle the ping functionality.

 ```go
 // ping.go